martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 independent).
 The IETF cannot advise the IETF Trust as it relates to licenses on RFCs published in these other streams.

-Ideally, other streams would adopt the amended license terms, as that ensures consistency across the RFC series and for work contributed to other streams.
-However, this document cannot serve as advice from other streams; it only captures IETF consensus.
+Ideally, other streams would adopt the amended license terms, as they have done for the existing license {{LICENSE}}.
+That would ensure consistency across the RFC series and for work contributed to other streams.
+However, this document cannot serve as advice from other streams; it can only capture IETF consensus.

 # Older RFCs {#old}